-An important step in the preparation for a safari southern Africa is to be aware of the various vaccines for Botswana and accompanying guidelines and regulations as well as precautions that should be taken.
+An important step in the preparation for a safari in southern Africa is to be aware of the various entry requirements including vaccines, visas and accompanying guidelines and regulations.

 Any compulsory vaccines in Botswana?

 There are no mandatory vaccinations required for entering Botswana.
-However, it is important to consider the surrounding countries that might require vaccinations if travellers will be crossing borders during their stay to Victoria Falls in Zambia.
+However, it is important to consider the surrounding countries that might require vaccinations if travellers will be crossing borders on safari tours to Victoria Falls in Zambia.

 Zambia requires a vaccination against Yellow Fever.
 Regarding hepatitis and tetanus; vaccinations are not required, but travellers are encouraged to seek medical doctors for advice in these areas.

 The CDC and WHO recommend the following vaccinations for Botswana: Hepatitis A, hepatitis B, typhoid, yellow fever, rabies, meningitis, polio, measles, mumps and rubella (MMR), Tdap (tetanus, diphtheria and pertussis), chickenpox, shingles, pneumonia and influenza.

 The risk of contracting malaria is considered low.

 It is prevalent in some parks and reservers of Botswana, the northern regions including the Okavango Delta where malaria has a high or higher risk of contracting medical conditions.

 Check with a travel vaccinations medicine specialist to see if antimalarials should be considered to help prevent malaria contraction.

 Typhoid vaccination is recommended for most travelers to Botswana.
 Traveler’s diarrhea is also a serious risk to individuals visiting Botswana.